timescale

 2021: aardtijd, Zone2Source, Amsterdam.

 2020: Inhale.
 Exhale.
-The art of making an earth sphere, 24hr online global workshop, i.c.w.
-RE-PEAT Collective.
+The art of making an earth sphere, 24hr online global workshop.

 2019: Onland, public intervention, Zone2Source, Amsterdam.